mottieraurelien/nano-alpine-linux/README.md

     - Add any manual network configuration : `none`
     - No need to initialize any other network interface (since `eth0` is what we wanted): `done`
     - No need to bring any other manual network configuration: `n` (default)
-    - New root
-      password : `{you decide, must be strong, recommend 12+ chars with figures, lower+upper case and special chars}`
+    - New root password : `{must be strong: 12+ chars with figures, lower+upper case and special chars}`
-    - Timezone : `?`(so that you can see the list, in my case `Hongkong`
+    - Timezone : `?` (so that you can see the list, in my case `Hongkong`
     - HTTP/FTP proxy URL : `none` (default)
     - NTP client : `chrony` (default)
     - Enter mirror : `f` so that it selects the best one wherever your server is
     - Setup a user : `no` (default) since we will do that later when installing docker and docker-compose
     - SSH server : `openssh` (default)
     - Allow root SSH login : `yes` since we will disable it when configuring SSH connection (using non-root account)
-    - Disk to use : pick the one from the available disks list in your console (it should be `sda` or `vda`)
+    - Disk to use : pick the one from the available disks list in your console (it should be `sda`)
     - How we will the selected disk : `sys`
     - Erase the disk : `y`
 - Since the installation is now done :